 Captain Thompson (above) felt the urge to do something, to move.
 At 22:10 GMT, when Thompson figured Amelia's fuel would have run out, Itasca raised anchor and made steam toward the north and west, where Thompson thought there was enough cloud cover that might have hidden Howland Island from Amelia's eyes.
 But after three fruitless days, he switched his search to the north and east of Howland Island.
 When that also failed, the USS Colorado was ordered to take over the search.

 It was the British government's last attempt at empire expansion, and was headed by colonial officer Gerald Gallagher.
-The next year (1940) Gallagher reported finding a partial skeleton “possibly that of a woman," and “an old-fashioned sextant box” on the island's southeast corner.
+The next year (1940) Gallagher reported finding 13 human bones, a partial skeleton “possibly that of a woman," and “an old-fashioned sextant box” on the island's southeast corner.
 Back in Britain, Nazi planes were bombing London, and the report was given little thought.
-The bones were shipped off to colonial offices on Fiji, where they were given a cursory examination and then lost.
+The bones were shipped off to colonial offices on Fiji, where they were given a cursory examination by Doctor D.W.
+Hoodless, He judged them to be those of a short, stocky European man.
+They were then put in storage, and during the Second World War, were lost.

 - 30 -